-At least twenty-nine states and the District of Columbia have instituted non-discrimination foster care policies that include sexual orientation and gender identity.
-Another six states have non-discrimination policies that include only sexual orientation.
+At least twenty-eight states and the District of Columbia have instituted non-discrimination foster care policies that include sexual orientation and gender identity.
+Another six states and one territory have non-discrimination policies that include only sexual orientation.

 VI.
 ADOPTION BY INDIVIDUALS WITH TIES TO A CHILD